tsy24/tp/docs/UserGuide.md

 :bulb: **Tip:**

-* You can remove a remark by leaving the remark input empty! eg. `remark 1 re/`
+* You can remove a remark by leaving the remark input empty! e.g. `remark 1 re/`

 </div>